Kevin Sullivan (producer): Career

 In 1980 Sullivan wrote, produced, and directed Megan Carey (1980), a film about a young Irish immigrant indentured on a farm in 19th century Canada.
 His first feature film was The Wild Pony (1982), which he co-wrote, co-produced and directed, it became a turning point for Sullivan, having been the first feature-length movie to be made exclusively for pay-TV in Canada.

 In 1984 he purchased the rights to Anne of Green Gables, completing the screenplay for the four-hour miniseries in 1985 with co-writer Joe Wiesenfeld.
 Anne of Green Gables and its sequel were the highest rated dramatic productions to air in Canadian TV history.
-Cinematic feature versions played in theatres in Japan for five years straight.
-Anne of Green Gables has been studied in US film schools as a model of TV Drama with a wide appeal to a wide variety of viewers.
-Part of Anne of Green Gables immense attraction was its rich look, featuring painstakingly recreated sets and detailed costumes that imbued it with a magical reality.
-That look, or a variation on its theme, has become the hallmark of every Sullivan production since.
+Cinematic feature versions played in theaters in Japan for five years straight.

 The success of Anne of Green Gables, starring Megan Follows, Richard Farnsworth and Colleen Dewhurst led to three sequels: Anne of Green Gables – The Sequel (1987 aka Anne of Avonlea – US release) starring Follows, Dewhurst and Wendy Hiller, Anne of Green Gables: The Continuing Story (1998) and most recently Anne of Green Gables: A New Beginning (2009), starring Barbara Hershey and Shirley MacLaine.
 Sullivan penned all three sequel screenplays as well as the novel for Anne of Green Gables: A New Beginning.
 An educational, animated series Anne of Green Gables: The Animated Series produced for PBS Kids and Road to Avonlea produced for CBC and Disney, were each successful spin offs from the Anne of Green Gables franchise.

 Set in early 1900s Prince Edward Island, Road to Avonlea was the most popular and most lucrative drama series in Canadian TV history.
 Co-produced with a strong influence by Disney, Road to Avonlea was filmed on a 300-acre farm and in Sullivan's studio and back-lot in Toronto.
 In recent years, Road to Avonlea fans from around the world have organized Avonlea Conventions (Avcon) in Toronto to meet with stars of the show, tour filming locations and celebrate their love of the show.